 Pursuant to our Code of Ethics and Business Conduct, our executive officers, directors and employees must disclose transactions involving actual or apparent conflicts of interest, such as related person transactions, to the Chairman of the Board.
-Additionally, the Audit Committee is responsible for review and approval of all related person transactions in which any officer, director or stockholder has a direct or indirect interest and would be required to be disclosed under Item 404(a) of Regulation S-K, and has written policies and procedures for reviewing, approving or ratifying any transaction required to be reported under Item 404(a) of Regulation S-K. In reviewing related person transactions, the Audit Committee evaluates any transaction in which the Company was or is to be a participant and the amount involved exceeds \$120,000, and in which the "related person" (as defined in Item 404(a) of Regulation S-K) had, or will have, a direct or indirect material interest.
+Additionally, the Audit Committee is responsible for review and approval of all related person transactions in which any officer, director or stockholder has a direct or indirect interest and would be required to be disclosed under Items 404(a) and 404(d) of Regulation S-K, and has written policies and procedures for reviewing, approving or ratifying any transaction required to be reported under Items 404(a) and 404(d) of Regulation S-K. In reviewing related person transactions, the Audit Committee evaluates any transaction in which the Company was or is to be a participant and the amount involved exceeds the lesser of \$120,000 or 1% of the average of the Company's total assets at year end for the last two completed fiscal years, and in which the "related person" (as defined in Item 404(a) of Regulation S-K) had, or will have, a direct or indirect material interest.
 The Audit Committee also will consider whether the proposed terms are at least as favorable to the Company as could be obtained from unaffiliated third parties and will confirm that there is a bona fide business purpose for the transaction.
-There were no related person transactions since the beginning of the Company's last completed fiscal year that require disclosure under Item 404 of Regulation S-K.
+There were no related person transactions since the beginning of the Company's last two completed fiscal years that require disclosure under Item 404 of Regulation S-K.